-The primary data we use throughout the analysis comes from the Current Population Survey (CPS).
-We use the 1979-2019 CPS Outgoing Rotation Group (CPS-ORG) sample for the hourly wage and weekly earnings variables.
-This is a subset of the Basic Monthly CPS, a monthly survey of approximately 60,000 households in the U.S. The CPS-ORG includes only the fourth and eighth sample months, when usual hourly wages, weekly earnings and weekly hours worked are asked.
-These variables are of primary importance for the prediction as well as for the estimation and thus we rely on their accuracy.
-For this reason, we exclude observations with imputed hourly wages, imputed weekly earnings or imputed hours worked.
-For hourly workers, we use the reported hourly wage, and for other workers we define the hourly wage to be their usual weekly earnings divided by usual weekly hours.
-We also use a range of demographic variables in the data set when predicting individual's likelihood of having a wage close to the minimum.
-These variables indicate individual's age, race, Hispanic status, gender, education, veteran status, marital status, and rural status of the residency (see Appendix B for the exact definitions).
+The primary data we use throughout the analysis come from the CPS.
+We use the 1979-2019 CPS-ORG sample for the hourly wage and weekly earnings variables.
+This is a subset of the Basic Monthly CPS (CPS-Basic), a monthly survey of approximately 60,000 households in the United States.
+The

+CPS-ORG includes only the fourth and eighth sample months, when usual hourly wages, weekly earnings, and weekly hours worked are asked.
+These variables are of primary importance for the prediction as well as for the estimation, and thus we rely on their accuracy.
+For this reason, we exclude observations with imputed hourly wages, imputed weekly earnings, or imputed hours worked.
+For hourly workers we use the reported hourly wage, and for other workers we define the hourly wage to be their usual weekly earnings divided by usual weekly hours.
+We also use a range of demographic variables in the data set when predicting an individual's likelihood of having a wage close to the minimum.
+These variables indicate an individual's age, race, Hispanic status, gender, education, veteran status, marital status, and rural status of the residency (for the exact definitions, see app.
+B).

-We use the 1979-2019 CPS Basic files (CPS-Basic) for the employment, unemployment, and labor force participation (LFP) variables as well as for a number of secondary variables describing the nature of employment (part-time, over-time and self-employment).
+We use the 1979-2019 CPS-Basic files for the employment, unemployment, and LFP variables as well as for a number of secondary variables describing the nature of employment (part-time, overtime, and self-employment).
 Unlike the CPS-ORG, CPS-Basic contains observations for every month that a respondent is surveyed.
-Therefore, using the CPS-Basic to estimate employment, unemployment and LFP effects of the minimum wage results in greater precision than using the CPS-ORG to estimate these effects.
-It also allows us to estimate the impacts of the minimum wage on transitions between employment, unemployment and inactivity.
+Therefore, using the CPS-Basic to estimate employment, unemployment, and LFP effects of the minimum wage results in greater precision than using the CPS-ORG to estimate these effects.
+It also allows us to estimate the impacts of the minimum wage on transitions between employment, unemployment, and inactivity.
 We obtain the minimum wage data from Vaghul and Zipperer (2016), which has been extended through 2019 by the authors.

-4 Predicting Who is A Minimum Wage Worker
+IV.
+Predicting Who Is a Minimum Wage Worker

 We build a prediction model to first explain the relationship between being a minimum wage worker (defined as having an hourly wage of less than 125% of the statutory minimum wage) and various demographic variables.
-Then, we use the model to predict the likelihood of an individual being a minimum wage worker.
+Then we use the model to predict the likelihood of an individual being a minimum wage worker.
 As the model relies on demographic characteristics, we can ascertain the likelihood of an individual being affected by the policy even if that individual were currently not employed, or had no wage.
-As a result, we can examine the effects of the policy not only on incumbent workers but also on those that are currently non-employed but are likely affected by the policy.
+As a result, we can examine the effects of the policy not only on incumbent workers but also on those who are currently nonemployed but are likely affected by the policy.

 We create the following data set to build the prediction model.
-First, we select all workers in states and quarters that satisfy two criteria: 1) there had not had been any prominent minimum wage events in the last 20 quarters, and 2) there is a prominent minimum wage change in the next 12 quarters.
+First, we select all workers in states and quarters that satisfy two criteria: (1) there had not had been any prominent minimum wage events in the past 20 quarters and (2) there is a prominent minimum wage change in the next 12 quarters.
 The former criterion ensures that we are not training the model using workers in states/quarters where the wage distribution may not have stabilized following a minimum wage event.
 The latter criterion ensures that we are training the model on workers who will experience a minimum wage event in the near future and are therefore pertinent to our analysis.
-There are 469,174 worker-level observations in the CPS that satisfy this screen between 1979-2019.
+There are 469,174 worker-level observations in the CPS that satisfy this screen between 1979 and 2019.